FrancisCrickInstitute/dm3d-pages/tutorial.md

 In the "tools" menu select "Manage Tracks".
 That will start a new tab to manage the tracks.
 Tracks can be linked automatically.
-In the javascript console run.
+In the javascript console run the following commands:

     controls.toFrame(0);
     controls.autotrackAvailableTracks();

-This can be run from any frame and it tries to find meshes in the next frame.
+This can be run from any frame (changing the value 0 above to the frame number of interest) and will aim at connecting meshes from the current frame to the next frame.

-To do all of the frames.
+To do all of the frames in the example data, run the following command:

     for(i = 0; i<5; i++){
         controls.toFrame(i);